 Absence of Normal Breathing or Only Gasping: The person is not breathing, or is only gasping for air—a condition known as agonal breathing, which is ineffective for sustaining life.

 Immediate Action: CPR should be initiated immediately upon recognizing these signs.
 The primary goal of CPR in this context is to manually pump the heart by compressing the chest, thereby keeping blood circulating to vital organs.
+If the person is not breathing, mouth-to-mouth ventilations should be performed, ensuring a proper seal and observing chest rise for effectiveness.
 An Automated External Defibrillator (AED) should be used as soon as it is available.
 The AED can deliver a shock to the heart, which is critical in restoring a normal rhythm in cases of cardiac arrest caused by ventricular fibrillation or other arrhythmias.
 CPR and AED training can significantly increase the chances of survival and save lives.

 2. Drowning or Near-Drowning Incidents